Protesting Turkish prosecutor piles pressure on PM

 The statement did not name any of those accused.

-"Erdogan has a deep state, (his) AK Party has a deep state and Efkan Ala is one of the elements of that deep state," said Kemal Kilicdaroglu, head of the biggest opposition party CHP, using a term which in Turkey denotes a shadowy power structure unencumbered by democratic checks and balances.
+"Erdogan has a deep state, (his) AK Party has a deep state and Efkan Ala is one of the elements of that deep state," said Kemal Kilicdaroglu, head of the biggest opposition party CHP, using a term that for Turks denotes a shadowy power structure unencumbered by democratic checks and balances.

 During his three terms in office, the Islamist-rooted Erdogan has transformed Turkey, cutting back its once-dominant secularist military and overseeing rapid economic expansion.

-But his response to the scandal has drawn a European Union call to safeguard the independence of the Turkish judiciary.
+But his response to the 9-day-old scandal has drawn a European Union call for the independence of Turkey's judiciary to be safeguarded.

 It has also rattled markets.
 The lira plumbed a record low of 2.1282 against the dollar at 1540 GMT on Thursday while stocks fell and government bond yields rose.